Updated: Jun 13, 2021

 There are moments when I don't like myself.
-Have you been there?
-Maybe it was a mistake made, an inconsiderate word spoken, or yet another day when I don't feel like I accomplished enough, was a good enough dad, a strong enough husband, or disciplined enough to be a true follower of Jesus.
+Have you ever been there?
+Maybe it was a mistake made, an inconsiderate word spoken, or yet another day when you don't feel like you accomplished enough, were a good enough dad or mom, a strong enough parent, or disciplined enough to be a true follower of Jesus.

-I hate making mistakes.
-I have so much grace for others yet set expectations and goals for myself I could never realistically reach.
+If you're like me, you hate making mistakes.
+I tend have so much grace for others yet set expectations and goals for myself I could never realistically reach.

 I've accomplished some.

-Then the Lord spoke a scripture I had heard on multiple contexts in multiple sermons but never in relationship to my quixotic self-view.
+Then the Lord spoke into my spirit a scripture I had heard on multiple contexts in multiple sermons but never in relationship to my own quixotic self-view.

 "When pride comes, then comes disgrace, but with the humble is wisdom." - Proverbs 11:2

 I have a my-pothesis.
 Yeah, my-pothesis.
-It's a hypothesis about me.
+It's a self focused hypothesis.
 I tend to look at proverbial wisdom as an external influence.
 In the case of the scripture above, I approach it with the singular mindset wherein my pride will cause me to be disgraced (dishonored, shamed) by other people.
 External.

 But so much is internal.
 Perhaps the wisdom writer is talking about how we treat and view ourselves.
 When we play the composition of life in the key of pride, our opus becomes one of self-shame.
 Comparison, perfection, insecurity, and fear are our major chords.
 We can't stomach the thought of failure so we manipulate, demean, and demonstrably pout.